UWC-Innovation-Hub/UWC-BCB-LoggerheadTurtle/.github/ISSUE_TEMPLATE/3d-assets-task.md

 ---
-name: 3D Asset Creation Task
+name: 3D Assets Task
 about: Use this for anything to do with 3D model creation
-title: "[3D ASSET] - Creation of 3D assets before optimization"
+title: "[3D ASSET] - Creation, editing, rigging, and animation of 3D assets"
 labels: Create 3D Assets
 assignees: KaylynFritz, AyeshaBoomgaard